thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 something when I was there; I need to live in a culture that is not Swedish for a while.
 People are so different - they are open and sociable in ways that don't really exist here.
-I dunno, as I was walking down 6th ave and just saw life happen everywhere I just really got the feeling of... home.
+I dunno, as I was walking down 6th ave and just saw life happen everywhere I just really got a feeling of... home.

 Via Spotify I might actually be able to have means to do that given that we have US offices.
 I'll see what can be done!
+To be continued it shall!

 ---

 ## New Years is a blast

-In mid December I started to form the idea that I wanted New Years to be somewhat calm and that I wanted to cook a nice 3-course dinner for just a few of the closest lovelies.
+In late November I started to form the idea that I wanted New Years to be somewhat calm and that I wanted to cook a nice 3-course dinner for just a few of the closest lovelies.
 However, Sam got very excited and started inviting people left and right, and suddenly: